-Critical parameters should be identified from the list of unfixed variables left from the Screening DOE's.
-A mini-experiment may be required establishing reasonable bounds for the combination of parameters to be tested.
+Critical parameters should be identified from the list of unfixed variables left from the Screening DOE'S. A mini experiment maybe required establishing reasonable bounds for the combination of parameters to be tested.
 This will prevent void data and wasted time.
-At this stage, it is useful to record multiple relevant quality measurement or inspection criteria so that a balanced decision can be reached.
-For example, if part marking and pull strength are the relevant criteria, a compromise in ideal setting may be required.
+At this stage it is useful to record multiple relevant quality measurement or inspection criteria so that a balanced decision can be reached.
+For example if part marking and pull strength are the relevant criteria, a compromise in ideal setting maybe required.

-As with all experiments, the test method should be carefully assessed as a potential source of variation and inconsistency.
+As with all experiments the test method should be carefully assessed as a potential source of variation and inconsistency.
 Once the optimum parameters have been established in this series of experiments, a validation study can be run which looks at the consistency of results over time.
-It is good practice to build in variables such as electrode changes and cleaning, as well as equipment set up by different personnel.
-This will ensure that the solution is one that can run in a real production environment.
-Welded assemblies should be tested over time and under real use conditions to ensure that all functional criteria will be met.
+It is good practice to build in variables such as electrode changes and cleaning, as well as equipment set up by different personnel to ensure that the solution is one that can run in a real production environment.
+Welded assemblies should be tested over time an under real use conditions to ensure that all functionality criteria will be met.
 Validation testing is usually required to prove the robustness of the process under production conditions.